 Transform your diet with sustainable habits instead of restrictive diets.
 Small changes that add up.
-In this guide, we break down everything you need to know, backed by behavioral science research and real-world experience from thousands of habit builders.
+This guide provides actionable strategies backed by behavioral science research and real-world experience from thousands of habit builders.

 Why Diets Fail But Habits Succeed